robotology/blockfactory/doc/mkdocs/data/create_new_library.md

 # ===========

 # Find the needed BlockFactory components:
-# - BlockFactoryCore contains the core classes such as Block and Signal
+# - "Core" contains the core classes such as Block and Signal
-# - BlockFactoryMex is required at runtime for loading the library from Simulink
+# - "Simulink" is required at runtime for loading the library from Simulink
+find_package(BlockFactory
-find_package(BlockFactory 1 REQUIRED COMPONENTS BlockFactoryCore BlockFactoryMex)
+    REQUIRED COMPONENTS Core
+    OPTIONAL_COMPONENTS Simulink)

 # Create the plugin library.
 This must be a SHARED library.
 add_library(ExampleToolbox SHARED